Machine Learning Guided Optimal Transmission Switching to Mitigate Wildfire Ignition Risk: Conclusions

 \section{Conclusions}

 This paper has proposed a domain-informed ML-guided solution method for OPS problems.
-Compared to Gurobi, the proposed domain-informed \textsc{PaS+ND} method finds high-quality de-energization decisions at a faster speed and reduces the primal integral by 30.94\% and primal gap by 93.10\% at the 30-minute computational time cutoff. \textsc{PaS+ND} also achieves large reductions in load shedding compared to traditional optimization methods with the same amount of time.
+Compared to Gurobi, the proposed \textsc{PaS$^{\textsc{OPS}}$+ND} method finds high-quality de-energization decisions at a faster speed and reduces the primal integral by 30.94\% and primal gap by 93.10\% at the 30-minute computational time cutoff. \textsc{PaS$^{\textsc{OPS}}$+ND} also achieves large reductions in load shedding compared to traditional optimization methods with the same amount of time.

 The results in this paper demonstrate that ML-guided MILP methods have significant potential to improve solution speed for important power grid resilience problems.
 In the context of mitigating wildfire ignition risks, future work aims to extend this work by considering more sophisticated problem formulations that incorporate alternative power flow models~\cite{haag2024long}, multiple time periods~\cite{yang2024multi}, restoration models~\cite{rhodes2023co}, and security constraints~\cite{rhodes2023}.
+While no steps are taken in this work to prevent islanding or maintain critical loads, further extensions could better model isolated buses~\cite{jeanson2025scalable}.
 ML-guided MILP methods, especially algorithms based on large-neighborhood search~\cite{song2020general,huang2023searching}, also have potential applications in OPS-based long-term planning problems that optimize infrastructure investment decisions under wildfire ignition risk~\cite{kody2022optimizing} and other hazards~\cite{piansky2025powertech}, particularly when decomposition methods yield many closely related subproblems~\cite{piansky2024long,piansky2025optimizing}.